ewpratten/dr/README.md

 To view a rant from its rantCode, use the command `vi`.
 You will then be prompted for a rantCode.
 After entering the code, the rant you wanted to see will be shown.

 ## Commenting on a Rant
 To comment on a rant, you must first view it.
-The rant that the comment will be posted on is the most recent rant that you have looked at.
+The comment will be posted on the most recent rant that you have looked at.

 Make sure to use the `vi` command before replying to a notif.
+(See above)

+To comment, use the `c` command.
+The prompt will change to the rant prompt.
+Remember, once you move to a new line, you can not edit the previous lines without re-running the command.
+When you are done typing your comment, move to a new line and type `.`

+## Posting Your Comment
+To post the comment you just wrote, use the `pc` (post comment) command.
+You will then be asked to confirm.